pogyomo/submode.nvim/README.md

         - `mode_name?: string | fun(): string` Change the value `mode()` returns.
         - `enter?: string | string[]` Keys to enter to this submode.
         - `leave?: string | string[]` Keys to leave from this submode.
+        - `default?: function` Callback to register default mappings.
+Take a following value:
+            - `register: fun(lhs: string, rhs: string | function, opts?: table)` When called, this callback register given default mapping to this submode.
         - `leave_when_mode_changed?: boolean` Whether leave from current submode or not when parent mode is changed i.e. changed normal mode to visual mode.
 Default is false.
         - `override_behavior?: string` Behavior when the submode already exist.
 Accept following strings.
             - `"error"` Throw error.
 This is default.
             - `"keep"` Keep current submode.
             - `"override"` Override old submode.
-    - `default?: function` Callback to register default mappings.
-Take a following value:
-        - `register: fun(lhs: string, rhs: string | function, opts?: table)` When called, register given default mapping to this submode.
+    - `default?: function` Same functional as `opts.default`.
+This will be removed in future.

 - `set(name, lhs, rhs, opts)`
     - Add a mapping to `name`.
 Same interface as `vim.keymap.set`.